jbranchmaster/upgraded-engine/recipies/lunch_dinner/12_kadhi.md

   - take `curd` into a bowl and mix well so that there are no lumps
   - add `besan` and mix well so that there are no lumps
   - add `salt, turmeric powder and red chilli powder` and mix well so that there are no lumps
   - add `water`.
-100-150ml should be enough per 1 light eater
+100-150ml should be enough per 1 light eater.
+I add around 350ml for 3 people and 400ml for 4 people.
   - if the curd is cold, let this slurry cool down before boiling
 - Boiling curd slurry
   - take  2 or 3 tbsp `oil` into a vessel and heat it